New monitors are always welcome! Experienced monitors will welcome you and help you master monitoring, reporting, and safety procedures.

 Record the times and numbers of all swifts entering or leaving the chimney.

-Try to avoid counting near misses.
+Try to track close approaches to avoid counting near misses.
+Watch out for furtive exits.

 If many swifts enter at about the same time, switch to counting/estimating by 5s or 10s.